actions-marketplace-validations/JixS4v_typst-action/README.md

 Forked to update the options handling which was throwing errors

+DISCLAIMER: Version of typst was made to be fixed because the docker image was pulling release candidates instead of full releases.
+This means it will need updating.

 ## Minimal example

 The following `.github/workflows/build.yaml` action compiles `main.typ` to `main.pdf` on every push.